 Windows stores used COM port numbers in the registry in the value ComDB under

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\COM Name Arbiter

-It is 32 bytes with 8 bits in each byte.
-A set bit makes a port number
+By default there are 32 bytes with 8 bits in each byte.
+A set bit makes a

 "Apply" writes the bits to the registry which requires admin privileges.

 Removing the reservation does not do anything else than making Windows

 reassign the number to a new device when it is attached.